awsdocs/aws-config-developer-guide/doc_source/dynamodb-table-encrypted-kms.md

 # dynamodb\-table\-encrypted\-kms<a name="dynamodb-table-encrypted-kms"></a>

-Checks whether Amazon DynamoDB table is encrypted with AWS Key Management Service \(KMS\)\.
+Checks if Amazon DynamoDB table is encrypted with AWS Key Management Service \(KMS\)\.
 The rule is NON\_COMPLIANT if Amazon DynamoDB table is not encrypted with AWS KMS\.
+The rule is also NON\_COMPLIANT if the encrypted AWS KMS key is not present in `kmsKeyArns` input parameter\.

 **Identifier:** DYNAMODB\_TABLE\_ENCRYPTED\_KMS